mooncowboy/azure-ai-stepbystep/README.md

 The labs are split into several lab and implemented as jupyter notebooks.

-This projects is intented as a quickstart repo for the program participants.
-It is srongly encouraged to read the official documentation and browse official quickstarts and tutorials, which you can find at the end of this page.
+These projects are intented as a quickstart repo for the program participants.
+It is srongly encouraged to read the official documentation and browse official quickstarts and tutorials, some of which you can find at the end of this page.

 ## Labs